Linda Farmer, Certified Zentangle Teacher

 Linda’s List of Official Tangle Patterns

-Not all of the official tangles created by Zentangle® originators Rick Roberts and Maria Thomas are posted online.
+Not all of the tangles deconstructed and introduced by Zentangle® HQ are posted online yet.

-This makes complete sense when you think about it because income from teaching about Zentangle® is one aspect of their business.
-Thus, learning the official “102 Tangles” (now up to 142) and how to teach them is part of the certification seminar.
+This makes complete sense when you think about it because income from teaching about Zentangle is one aspect of their business.
+Learning about the original “102 Tangles” (now up to 179) and receiving instructions on how to tangle and teach them is part of the teacher certification seminar.
+(See this page for more about teaching Zentangle.)

-However, every “official” tangle pattern that does have online drawing instructions is posted here on TanglePatterns and is linked in my list below.
+However, every Zentangle-original tangle that does have authorized online drawing instructions is posted here on TanglePatterns and is linked in my list below.

-Being the organizer/list-maker that I am, and a good part of the reason TanglePatterns was born in May 2010, I was curious to know about the rest of the original patterns.
-By delving through the Zentangle® books and other sources, I gathered the following list of “official” tangles created by Rick and Maria.
-Tangles created by Maria’s daughter, Molly Hollibaugh, are also included in this list as she is an integral member of the Zentangle organization.
+Being the organizer/list-maker that I am, and a good part of the reason TanglePatterns was born in May 2010, I was curious to know about the rest of the original tangles.
+By delving through the Zentangle books and other sources, I gathered the following list of “Zentangle-original” tangles.

-Originally there were 102 tangles, however new tangle patterns have been named over time and these are included here.
-This list is updated as new official tangles are published.
+Originally there were 102 tangles, however new tangles have been named over time and these are included here.
+This list is updated as new Zentangle-original tangles are added.

-You are more than welcome to link to this or any other page, but please do not republish my content on another website (yes, it’s happening and I regret having to point this out).
-A great deal of time and effort goes into creating everything on this site so I’d really appreciate it if my copyrights are respected.
+You are more than welcome to link to this or any other page, but please do not republish my content on another website: it is copyright protected.
+A great deal of time, energy, and effort goes into creating everything on this site so I’d really appreciate it if my copyrights under law are respected.
 Thanks!

 1. Ahh